azaky/brokenpicturephone/README.md

 ## Adding New Books

 To add new books, simply add the downloaded HTML to the `books` folder.
+To upload books via GitHub web, [click here](https://github.com/azaky/brokenpicturephone/upload/master/books);

 ### Adding Custom Book